- August 13 – August 24, 2018

 - Identifying what a body goes through after death occurs

-- Identification of insects attracted to carcass
+- Identification of insects attracted to a carcass

 - Discussion of real cases and illustration of case reports